Related Blog Posts

 If forecasts are correct, the population of Jersey could reach 128,000 by 2035 which would be an increase of 21%.
 This ongoing growth in the population combined with the significant shortfall in new homes has created a strong backbone for the Jersey residential property market.
 To put this into perspective, to fulfil current demand over the next three years the island will require an additional 2750 newbuilds – as for the future, the numbers just go up and up.

-As you can see from the graph below, there has been a marked improvement in the number of property transactions on the island.
-Even though transaction numbers are still well below 2007 levels, prior to the worldwide economic downturn, they are 14% above the 10 year average.
+Even though transaction numbers are still well below 2007 levels, prior to the worldwide economic downturn, they are 14% above the 10-year average.
 Open market transaction numbers recently hit an 11 year high which again indicates the underlying strength.
 The improvement in the number of open market buyers is interesting and suggests concerns over Brexit could lead to more high net worth individuals looking towards Guernsey.
 The government also brought in a tax cap for open market buyers in 2018 which would appear to have caught the eye of would-be investors.

 Ironically, while the Jersey population is expected to increase by 21% to 2035 the population of Guernsey is only expected to show 3% growth by 2034.
 Guernsey is likely to benefit more from a recovery in transaction numbers and pent-up demand for property.
 It is worth reminding ourselves that transaction numbers are still well below the 2007 peak which would indicate significant room for improvement.

 The economy of Jersey is valued at around £4.3 billion with Guernsey boasting an economy valued at just over £3 billion.
 It will come as no surprise to learn that around 40% of the gross value added (GVA) for each economy is associated with the financial sector.
-When you also consider that each financial sector accounts for 21% of total employment it is fair to say that both Guernsey and Jersey have very prominent and very proactive financial sectors (see graph of funds under management and bank deposits below).
+When you also consider that each financial sector accounts for 21% of total employment it is fair to say that both Guernsey and Jersey have very prominent and very proactive financial sectors.

 This is reflected in the mortgage market with high net worth individuals able to negotiate extremely competitive rates and terms to suit their particular financial situations.
 There are a number of issues to take into consideration with regards to mortgage markets in Jersey and Guernsey, such as affordability and accessibility.
 It is also worth reiterating the fact that Jersey/Guernsey mortgages are regulated in the same manner as the UK mortgage sector and linked to Bank of England base rates.
 As a consequence, with UK base rates near historic lows (and rumoured to be headed lower in the short term) mortgage rates are also relatively low at the moment.